infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 7.<PropLink name="columns.renderLeafValue" /> - can use all properties in `renderBag`
 8.<PropLink name="columns.render" /> - can use all properties in `renderBag`

-Additionally, the <PropLink name="columns.components.ColumnCell" /> custom component does have access to the `renderBag` via <HookLink name="useInfiniteColumnCell" />
+Additionally, the <PropLink name="columns.components.ColumnCell" /> custom component has access to the `renderBag` via <HookLink name="useInfiniteColumnCell" />

 ### Sortable Group Columns

 When <PropLink name="groupRenderStrategy">groupRenderStrategy="single-column"</PropLink> is used, the group column is sortable by default if all the columns that are involved in grouping are sortable.

 Sorting the group column makes the `sortInfo` have a value that looks like this:

 ```ts